devsoc-unsw/circles/README.md

 ### Populating the Database

-The first time you compose the application, or whenever you need to overwrite mongodb data, run `docker-compose run --rm init-mongo`.
+The first time you compose the application, or whenever you need to overwrite mongodb data, run `docker compose run --rm init-mongo`.
 This will create a utility container that connects to the database and writes in data scraped from the handbook.
 The container will be automatically removed after the overwriting process due to the `--rm` flag.

 ### Running Only the Backend

-If you are just working on the backend, you can run only the backend and mongodb containers via `docker-compose up backend` (with `-d` for detached if you wish).
+If you are just working on the backend, you can run only the backend and mongodb containers via `docker compose up backend` (with `-d` for detached if you wish).
 The backend container depends on the mongodb container, so this command will launch both.
 The API will now be available on `localhost:8000/docs`.

-You can stop a particular container with `docker-compose stop <containerName>`.
-For example, say I want to run the backend to test the API and don't need the frontend container.
-Assuming I have already built the images, I will run `docker-compose up -d backend` which will start just the backend and mongodb containers.
-When I am done, I will run `docker-compose stop backend mongodb` to stop both containers.
+You can stop a particular container with `docker compose stop <containerName>`.
+In the backend example, running `docker-compose stop backend mongodb` to stop both containers.
 Both containers will still exist (see `docker ps -a`) but will no longer be running.

 Note if working on particular files or functions, you can still just run `python3 <fileName>`.
 This can be faster than starting and stopping docker containers.
 Ensure you have the requisite dependencies by following the below steps: